Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Experiments

+We apply this belief structure to an unlabeled dataset, Global Warming, which is crawled in real time with the \emph{Apollo Social Sensing Toolkit\footnote{http://apollo2.cs.illinois.edu/}}.
+This dataset is about a twitter discussion of global warming in the wake of Australia wildfires that ravaged the continent, in September 2019, where at least 17.9 million acres of forest have burned in the fire.
+Our goal is to identify and separate posts according to the above abstract belief structure.

-The table reveals that sources in our data set are polarized between group, $A$, that believes in global warming and group $B$ that does not.
-Within group $A$, there are three subgroups $\{A_o, A_1, A_2\}$.
-The former (by construction of our belief matrix) is shared by believers of $A$ and generally includes statements that urge serious response to global warming.
-The latter two categories ($A_1$ and $A_2$) are adopted by different subsets of $A$ that focus on specific, more concrete concerns regarding global warming; $A_1$ blames the fossil fuel industry, whereas $A_2$ is concerned with rising sea levels.
-The last category, $B$ is against the theory of global warming.
-Remember that our algorithm fits the data set to the abstract categories $A_o$, $A_1$, $A_2$, and $B$ automatically, without human supervision.
-While we do not claim to have reached conclusions on global warming, the table shows a potential use of our belief structured matrix factorization solution.
-Namely, it can fit data sets automatically to arbitrary belief structures, thereby offering visibility into what individuals are concerned with, what actions they agree on, and what they disagree about.
-In future work, we shall further explore the application of our model to the disentangling of hierarchical belief structures.
+Table~\ref{tb:globalwarming} shows the algorithm's assignment of claims to belief groups (only the top 3 claims are shown for space limitations).
+The first column shows the abstract belief categories $\pazocal{B}_1$, $\pazocal{B}_{1a}$, $\pazocal{B}_{1b}$, and $\pazocal{B}_2$.
+While the algorithm allocates posts to categories based on the structure of matrix $\mathbf{B}$, for readability, we manually inspect posts assigned to each category in the matrix, and give that category a human-readable name, also shown in the first column.
+For each belief category, the table also shows the top ranked statements.
+The table reveals that sources in our data set are polarized between a group, $\pazocal{G}_1$, that believes in global warming (offering statements that urge a serious response) and a group, $\pazocal{G}_2$, that does not (offering statements that oppose the thesis of man-made global warming).
+Within group, $\pazocal{G}_1$ (apart from $\pazocal{G}^-_{1}$), there are two subgroups, $\pazocal{G}_{1a}$ and $\pazocal{G}_{1b}$.
+The former blames the fossil fuel industry, whereas the latter is concerned with rising sea levels.
+While we do not claim to have reached conclusions on global warming, the table shows how structured matrix factorization can fit data sets automatically to useful belief structures, thereby offering visibility into what individuals are concerned with, what actions they agree on, and what they disagree about.